Let’s face it. The last two years have been difficult.

 Communicators should keep working with worst-case scenarios in mind, and prepare statements accordingly.
 Being prepared for the worst helps communicators keep a clear head and avoid rushed mistakes.

-How do internal communicators best cope with their own anxiety?
+How do internal communicators best cope with their own anxiety about world events?

 We need to be better at taking our own advice and to listen to those well-crafted resources on well-being and mental health that we put together for our audiences.Denisa Orlandea